Archive: This is the intelligence report from April 3, 2026. View the latest report →

 March 8, 2026

-Assembly of Experts names Mojtaba Khamenei as Supreme Leader.
+The Assembly of Experts elects Mojtaba Khamenei as the third Supreme Leader.

 March 31, 2026